ging/fiware-idm-deprecated/doc/admin_guide.rst

 order to allow and deny access to users by their email domains.

-There is a file for each of the list which you can find at **/horizon/openstack_dashboard/fiware_auth/blacklist.txt** or **whitelist.txt**.
+There is a file for each of the list which you can find at ``/horizon/openstack_dashboard/fiware_auth/blacklist.txt`` or ``whitelist.txt``.

--  Whitelist

-Add a line for each of the domains that are allowed.
+-  `Whitelist`: add a line for each of the domains that are allowed.
 No other domain will be allowed to register users.

--  Blacklist

-Add a line for each of the domains that are not allowed.
+-  `Blacklist`: add a line for each of the domains that are not allowed.
 If a user has an email from this domain, they will not be able to register.

 Sanity Check Procedures
 =======================